 The Council does not appear to have adopted the International Definition of Antisemitism.

-As part of its response, the Council provided a report and minutes of a Council meeting on 4th March 2021, which shows that the Equalities Policy was adopted.
+As part of its response, the Council provided minutes of a Council meeting on 14th September 2017 and its Equality policy commitment, which contains an amended form of the examples.

-This information was obtained after Campaign Against Antisemitism submitted a request under the Freedom of Information Act 2000 on 12th August 2021, to which the Council responded on 13th August 2021.
-On 25th July 2022, the Council updated its response.
+This information was obtained after Campaign Against Antisemitism submitted a request under the Freedom of Information Act 2000 on 9th August 2021, to which the Council responded on 26th August 2021.